nfnfgo/ahu_elec_watch_backend/docs/usage_calc.md

 ## Spreading Config

-There are 2 config value relavant to _Data Point Spreading_.
+There are 2 config value relevant to _Data Point Spreading_.

 - `POINT_SPREADING_DIS_LIMIT_MIN`
 - `POINT_SPREADING_DIS_TOLERANCE`

 **`POINT_SPREADING_DIS_LIMIT_MIN`**

-This config value is used to decide the minimum time distance between two adjacent points to trigger _Point Spreading_ operation.
-For example, if this value is `60`, then any point that have larger than 60 minutes distance from its previous point will be spread.
+This config value is used to decide the theoretically minimum time distance between two adjacent points to trigger _Point Spreading_ operation.
+For example, if this value is `60`, then any point that have larger than 60 minutes distance from its previous point should be spread.

-Also, this value will be used as the distance between the spread points.
-For example, if a point has been spread to 3 differnet points, then the distance between this 3 points will all be `POINT_SPREADING_DIS_LIMIT_MIN` minutes.
+Also, this value will be used as the **distance between the spread points**.
+For example, if a point has been spread to 3 different points, then the distance between this 3 points will all be `POINT_SPREADING_DIS_LIMIT_MIN` minutes.

 **`POINT_SPREADING_DIS_TOLERANCE`**

-Actually there is no such config value at first, but there has an issue:
+Only considering the previous parameter could cause issue, when the **distance between two adjacent points are slightly larger than the distance limit**, the point will be spread to two new points, but actually it **doesn't need to be spread**.

-When the **distance between two adjacent points are slightly larger than the distance limit**, the point will be spread to two new points, but actually it doesn't need to be spread.
+Check out the example below:

 ```
 [0min, 1.5]